 You should obtain all permissions in writing for any material included in your thesis which you did not create and ensure these are kept.
 You may be asked to supply copies to the University.

 If permissions are not obtained then two versions of your thesis must be submitted: a redacted version which will be made publicly available; and a completed version which will be stored in line with University obligations.

 Any request for permission should include all information about how the work will be used, where or how it will be published (i.e., in hard-copy volume, in an electronic journal, on the University's open access repository website, etc.) and by whom (i.e., by La Trobe University or by another organisation or publishing enterprise).

-Assistance and advice about permissions and the use of copyright works can be obtained directly by contacting David Janssen, University Copyright Advisor.
+Assistance and advice about permissions and the use of copyright works can be obtained directly by contacting the University Copyright Advisor, David Janssen.

 Moral rights of the creators and performers of copyright material including cinematographic films

-An author may also object to a derogatory alteration of the work like distortion, display a work in an inappropriate setting etc., or any treatment which may affect the author's honour and reputation.
+An author may also object to a derogatory alteration of the work like distortion, displaying a work in an inappropriate setting etc., or any treatment which may affect the author's honour and reputation.